Hong Kong Security Watch Report (Q2 2016)

 Figure 1 –Trend of security events3

-The total number of security events in Q2 2015 increased dramatically by 99% or 10,851 events, reached a record high since Q2 2013.
-The increase was due to server events.
+The total number of security events in Q2 2016 decreased significantly by 40% or 20,988 events.
+It was mainly due to the decrease in server related events.

 Server related security events include malware hosting, phishing and defacement.
 Their trends and distributions are summarized below: